Macro Calculator

 How many meals should I eat per day?

-Total daily intake matters more than meal frequency for body composition.
-However, distributing protein across 3-5 meals (20-40g per meal) optimizes muscle protein synthesis.
+Total daily intake matters more than meal frequency for body composition., distributing protein across 3-5 meals (20-40g per meal) improves muscle protein synthesis.
 Choose a meal frequency that fits your schedule and helps you consistently hit your daily macro targets.

 How do I adjust if I am not seeing results?